ruoxinyuan/ruoxinyuan.github.io/_pages/about.md

 Research Interests
 ======
 My current research focuses on the theory of machine learning and optimization, with applications to large-scale temporal data.
-Looking ahead, I am interested in:
+Looking ahead, I am interested in
 - Statistical machine learning
 - LLMs and GUI agents
 - Optimization theory